-4. Bent Creek Experimental Forest’s Homestead Trail
+4. Bent Creek Experimental Forest

-The easy .7 mile out and back Homestead Trail (Bent Creek Trail 333) hugs Lake Powhatan and is popular among families.
+The easy .7-mile out-and-back Homestead Trail (Bent Creek Trail 333) hugs Lake Powhatan and is popular among families.
 Hikers will pass Lake Powhatan, the dam, and footbridges.

-For a much longer but easy hike, link up to the Hard Times Trail, which also connects into The NC Arboretum.
+For a much longer but still easy hike, link up to the Hard Times Trail, which also connects to The NC Arboretum.

 You’ll also see families teaching their younger children how to mountain bike along a few of Bent Creek’s trails.

 5. Black Balsam Knob Via Art Loeb Trail

 Black Balsam Knob, also known as Black Balsam Bald, is the second-highest mountain in the Black Balsam Mountains.

 Spy beautiful wildflowers, take in the gorgeous panoramic views of the mountains, and peep the foliage during the fall.
+It’s breathtaking.